mike4aday/SwiftlySalesforce/README.md

 _Swiftly Salesforce_ is a very 'lightweight' alternative to the [Salesforce Mobile SDK][Mobile SDK for iOS], which is much more comprehensive, but it comes with greater complexity, a steeper learning curve, and a larger code base to support backward compatibility and hybrid app development.
 For me, at least, that can sometimes slow the development of apps that don't require such a comprehensive SDK.

 In addition, I wanted to work with Swift 2, and liked the syntax and ease-of-use of [Alamofire], one of the most popular iOS frameworks.
-I tried to avoid depending too much on any other framework, but Alamofire is widely-adopted, and well-maintained, and fits very nicely with _Swiftly Salesforce's_ core functionality.
+I tried to avoid depending too much on any other framework, but Alamofire is widely-adopted, well-maintained, and fits very nicely with _Swiftly Salesforce's_ core functionality.

 ## Getting Started
 If you haven't already: